MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/allow-agents-update-skills.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

 By default, skill-based routing is enabled.
 You can create skills to attach to agents and define proficiency levels by using a rating model.
-You can also enable your agents to add or remove skills for their assigned work items (conversations) at runtime.
+You can also enable your agents to add or remove skills for their assigned work items at runtime.

 > [!Note]
-> The skill control is available only for messaging channels.
+> By default, the skill control is available only for messaging channels.
 For the records channel, you'll need to customize the form to add the skill control.
 More information: [Add a skill control for routed records](add-skill-control.md)

 **To enable your agents to update skills for their work items**